 - Because your brain isn’t used to functioning without these drugs, you may undergo severe depression and suicidal thoughts.

 Using the Continuum of Care for Recovery From Ativan Addiction

-At the Florida House Experience, the rest of the treatment timeline for those addicted to Ativan is based on their personal needs.
+At FHE Health, the rest of the treatment timeline for those addicted to Ativan is based on their personal needs.
 They’ll undergo counseling and personal exploration to provide the foundations for lasting recovery.

 It can be especially difficult to navigate treatment for addiction when you’re addicted to a drug that you were initially or are still being prescribed.
 Here’s a little bit more information about undergoing treatment while using one or more prescription drugs for co-occurring disorders.

 If you or a loved one find yourself addicted to Ativan or any other members of the benzodiazepine family, it’s important to get the help you need as quickly as possible.
-Contact the Florida House Experience, and speak to us about your options for recovery.
+Contact FHE Health, and speak to us about your options for recovery.